parnham/coincidental/README.md

 	Provides a simple way of retrieving a single entity from the database.

-  * Lock Lock(**params object** [] *entities*)
+  * IDisposable Lock(**params object** [] *entities*)
     * *entities*: A variable number of persistent objects to be locked.
-    * Returns a Lock instance which must be disposed.
+    * Returns an object which must be disposed.

-    Keeps attempting to lock all of the supplied objects until it is successful and then returns an instance of Lock which will automatically unlock all of the objects when it is disposed.
+    Keeps attempting to lock all of the supplied objects until it is successful and then returns an IDisposable instance which will automatically unlock all of the objects when it is disposed.
 The simplest way of ensuring this is with the "using" syntax (see the example at the bottom).